hazarjast/5g_rpi4_build/README.md

 * **Terminated Ethernet Wire Gland - Gray Nylon**
   * Heyco, 'Heyco-Tite' Liquid Tight Cordgrip
   * Part #s: M3201GBH (gland), 8464 (locknut)
-  * Accepts fully terminated Ethernet (RJ45)
+  * Accepts pre-terminated Ethernet (RJ45)
   * 8.5mm NPT

 ## Important Component Selection Information
 ### Quectel RM502Q-AE
 The star of our project.
-Provides all the niceties that a modem with the Qualcomm SDX55 chipset can provide including NR SA/NSA/CA with M.2 Key B connector and choice of USB 3.0 or PCIe interfaces and both QMI (default) or MBIM raw-IP protocol support.
+Provides all the niceties that a modem with the Qualcomm SDX55 chipset should provide including NR SA/NSA/CA with M.2 Key B connector and choice of USB 3.0 or PCIe interfaces and both QMI (default) or MBIM raw-IP protocol support.
 Supports all available carrier low and mid bands for LTE and NR.
 No mmWave here but, since I don't live in a downtown/metro area, I won't be seeing any mmWave here any time soon (or ever, really).
 For power requirements she runs on 5v with a draw of up to 3a at peak load.
 Operating temperature range is from -30c to +70c.

 ### 5G M.2 to USB 3.0 Evaluation Board (EVB)
-There are a ton of different M.2 to USB 3.0 adapters that exist but most do not have Key B M.2 slots and are designed for SSDs and not modem interfaces (USB).
+There are a ton of different M.2 to USB 3.0 adapters that exist but most do not have Key B, M.2 slots and are designed for SSDs and not modem interfaces (USB).
 Many of the ones that are Key B have very basic power circuitry, many delivering even below the 900ma USB 3.0 spec current.
 Obviously this is a huge problem for a modem that can draw up to 3a at peak.
 For this reason a USB adapter (a.k.a.
 "USB Sled") that offers supplemntal DC power input is a necessity.
-There are a few out there with one of the best in the industry sold by The Wireless Haven.
+There are a few out there with one of the best in the industry sold by The Wireless Haven (prev.
+"LTE Fix").
 However, when procuring the RM502Q-AE I came across this EVB which featured dual nano SIM slots along with a USB-C data connector in addition to accepting 5v DC supplement voltage.
 The supplement voltage input is also controlled by a toggle switch which can be handy.
 So, I picked this one up for those compelling reasons.

 ### Raspberry Pi 4B, 4GB
 I selected the RPi 4B for it's USB 3.0 ports and 1Gbps NIC.
 The 4GB of RAM is completely overkill for our project but due to supply chain issues it was the only SKU I could get my hands on at the moment.
-If you can find the 2GB for less, then that would be more than adequate as well.
+If you can find the 2GB for a lower cost, then that would be more than adequate as well.
 Power is also 5v via USB-C connector and draw is up to 1.8a when we do not factor in connected USB peripheral draw.
 Per specification the USB 2.0 ports deliver a maximum of 500ma per port and the USB 3.0 ports deliver a maximum of 900ma per port.
 It is also worth noting that the RPi USB ports are ganged together for power.
 Because of these limitations, we will need a a USB hub which supports Per Port Power Switching (PPPS) and also a way to supplement additional amperage to support our fans (I will touch on this more below).

 ### D-Link DUB-H4 (HW.
 Rev. "D")
+For this project we will be using the 'uhubctl' software package which toggles USB port power to the fans on/off programatically.
 Since the RPi's USB ports are ganged for power, turning them on/off programatically is an "all or nothing" affair which doesn't work for us since we obviously still need the USB 3.0 interface available at all times for the modem.
-Thus we need to connect the fans to a separate hub which supports Per Port Power Switching (PPPS) that will be used to turn them on/off.
+Thus we need to connect the fans to a separate hub which supports Per Port Power Switching (PPPS) that will be used by 'uhubctl' to turn them on/off.
 There are PPPS hubs made specifically for the RPi like the Uugear MEGA4 but those aren't stocked in the US so with overseas shipping can be a bit pricey compared to other options.
-Because of this, I searched out and found this specific model D-Link on ye olde eBay which was a cheaper option.
-There are not many USB hubs which ship with the hardware components required for PPPS so it's important we select one which is confirmed to have it.
-The hub connects via MiniUSB to USB-A and draws only about 100ma before any peripherals are connected.
+Because of this, I searched out and found this specific model D-Link on ye olde eBay which was a cheaper option, shipped.
+There are not many USB hubs which leave the factory with the hardware components required for PPPS (eliminating them in the final design saves OEMs money) so it's important we select one which is confirmed to have it.
+The 'uhubctl' github page provides a handy list of known-working hubs here: https://github.com/mvp/uhubctl#compatible-usb-hubs.
+Our D-Link hub connects via MiniUSB to USB-A and draws only about 100ma before any peripherals are connected.
 It comes with an AC adapter (5v 2.5a) which we won't need for our use case.

 ### 80mm USB PC Fans (2x)
 To keep things cool I added 2, 80mm USB (5v) PC fans to the vents that were installed in the enclosure (one for cold air ingress, one for hot air exhaust).
 These will be programatically controlled through the USB hub and each draw 400ma max.
+Mounting screws were included.

 ### Gigabit PoE Splitter
 Yes, 5G will some day possibly provide over 1Gbps speeds in my area but at this point it is about 200Mbps which is far more than enough for my needs.
 That and the fact that routing traffic of that speed through the RPi would require a USB 2.5Gbps+ NIC and special config (over-clock, jumbo frames, etc.), made it easy for me to settle on 1Gbps for the interface.
 The RPi already features a native 1Gbps port and there are plenty of Gigabit 802.3 standards compliant PoE injectors and splitters on the market already.
 This particular unit was chosen since it will output 30w albeit at the 12v setting only (12v@2.5a).
 Which finally brings us to the need for a buck converter...